quarkslab/qbindiff/doc/source/intro.rst

 A key idea of QBinDiff is enabling tuning the diffing programmatically by:

-- writing its own feature
+- writing its own features
 - being able to enforce some matches
 - emphasizing either on the content of functions (similarity) or the links between them (callgraph)

 In essence, the idea is to be able to diff by defining its own criteria which sometimes, is not the control-flow and instructions but could for instance, be data-oriented.

-Last, QBinDiff as primarily been designed with the binary-diffing use-case in mind, but it can be applied to various other use-cases like social-networks.
+Last, QBinDiff has primarily been designed with the binary-diffing use-case in mind, but it can be applied to various other use-cases like social-networks.
 Indeed, diffing two programs boils down to determining the best alignment of the call graph following some similarity criterion.

 Indeed, solving this problem is APX-hard, that why QBinDiff uses a machine learning approach (more precisely optimization) to approximate the best match.

 Like Bindiff, QBinDiff also works using an exported disassembly of program obtained from IDA.
-Originally using `BinExport <https://github.com/google/binexport>`_, it now also support `Quokka <https://github.com/quarkslab/quokka>`_ as backend, which extracted files, are more exhaustive and also more compact on disk (good for large binary dataset).
+Originally using `BinExport <https://github.com/google/binexport>`_, it now also supports `Quokka <https://github.com/quarkslab/quokka>`_ as backend, which extracted files, are more exhaustive and also more compact on disk (good for large binary dataset).

 .. warning:: QBinDiff is an experimental tool for power-user where many parameters, features, thresholds or weights can be adjusted.
 Obtaining good results usually requires tuning these parameters.